Challenging an Attendance Allowance decision - appealing the decision

 Ask for what you need

-In Section 7 of the form you can list the dates you’re not available, as well as anything you need for the hearing.
+When you submit your appeal you can list the dates you’re not available, as well as anything you need for the hearing.
 It’s really important to think about anything that might stop you being able to go to the hearing and to write it down.

 For example, you: